jcdevguru/quick-js-compare/README.md

   * `compareMap`: `"keyValue"`
   * `compareSet`: `"valueOnly"`

-* `Structure`: compare for identical structure by comparing only the types and keys of keyed objects and sizes of collection objects
+* `Structure`: compare for identical structure by comparing only the keys of keyed objects and sizes of collection objects
   * `compareScalar`: `"ignore"`
   * `compareObject`: `"keyOnly"`
   * `compareArray`: `"sizeOnly"`